 A funeral trust is a trust that arises from a contract with a person engaged in the business of providing funeral or burial services or property for these services, with the trust assets designated to pay the funeral expenses of the individual for whom the trust is established.
 The trust assets cannot be distributed until the death of that individual.
-Funeral trusts are revocable trusts and are not required to file a PA-41, Fiduciary Income Tax Return.
+Funeral trusts are revocable trusts and are not required Return.
 However, income on the trust assets is taxed to the taxpayer who contributed the assets to the trust.
 See PA Personal Income Tax Guide, Chapter 14.